Animal enclosure construction and maintenance

-- proficiency in the use of hand and power tools
+- proven proficiency in the use of hand and power tools

-- ability to apply common sense understanding and judgement to carry out written and oral instructions, identify and carry out maintenance needs, and apply safety standards
+- ability to apply common sense understanding and judgement to carry out written and oral instructions, identify and carry out maintenance needs, and follow safety standards

 - ability to meet physical demands of the job, such as heavy lifting